marcinguy/cyanogenmod-stagefright/README.md

 # cyanogenmod-stagefright
-Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 GT-9301I
+Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 Neo+ GT-9301I

 None of exploits worked for me